Typical due diligence issues

 For acquisitions in certain sectors, such as the financial industry, private surveillance and security services and healthcare, approval from the relevant industry regulator is required.

-For mergers, administrative authorization may be required if any of the merging companies are subject to government oversight (i.e., by the Financial Superintendence or the Superintendence of Health) or meet certain conditions, such as having liabilities on their balance sheet or having registered goodwill — pending amortization.
+For formal mergers, administrative authorization may be required if any of the merging companies are subject to government oversight (i.e., by the Financial Superintendence or the Superintendence of Health) or meet certain conditions, such as having pension liabilities on their balance sheet or having registered goodwill — pending amortization.

 Upon authorization from the relevant authority, if required, the companies must incorporate the agreed-upon merger into a public deed (or into a private document, if the absorbing entity is a simplified stock corporation and there is no transfer of real estate), together with the financial statements and other documents related to the merger, and amend the surviving company's bylaws.
-This must be registered with the Chamber of Commerce, and all pertinent notifications to other government entities must be made.
+This must be registered with the Chamber of Commerce (commercial registry), and all pertinent notifications to other government entities must be made.

-The transferred employees will not be legally entitled to refuse the change of employer or to demand payment of any social benefits (except for unemployment aid) or redundancy or severance pay due as a result of the employer substitution, as the employment agreement is not terminated, suspended or modified.
+The transferred employees will not be legally entitled to refuse the change of employer or to demand payment of any social benefits or redundancy or severance pay due as a result of the employer substitution, as the employment agreement is not terminated, suspended or modified.
 If they do not wish to work for the new employer, they can resign, as any employee is legally entitled to do.

 OECD's Two Pillar Solution

-The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting has put forward a so-called Two-Pillar Solution to address the tax challenges arising from the digitalization of the economy.
-Pillar Two is intended to introduce a global minimum effective rate of tax of 15% for large businesses in each jurisdiction where they operate and will lead to fundamental changes in the international tax system.
-It is currently being implemented in a large number of jurisdictions.
+The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting has introduced a Two‑Pillar Solution to address the tax challenges arising from the digitalization of the economy.
+Pillar Two establishes a global minimum effective tax rate of 15% for multinational enterprise groups with consolidated revenues exceeding EUR 750 million, calculated on a jurisdiction‑by‑jurisdiction basis.

 For information on post-acquisition integration matters, please see our Post-acquisition Integration Handbook.